 Sleep affects how your body reacts to insulin, the hormone that controls your blood glucose (sugar) level.
 Sleep deficiency can cause a higher than normal blood sugar level, which may increase your risk for diabetes.

-As you sleep, your immune system produces hormones called cytokines, which help the body fight inflammation and common infections like colds and flu.
+As you sleep, your immune system produces hormones called cytokines.
+Cytokines help the body fight inflammation and common infections like colds and flu.
 Inadequate sleep lowers your body’s ability to produce those infection-fighters.

 Sleep helps maintain a healthy balance of the hormones that make you feel hungry (ghrelin) and full (leptin).
 When you don’t get enough sleep, your level of ghrelin goes up and your level of leptin goes down.
-Study after study shows that the less sleep we get, the more we crave high-calorie, carb-heavy foods (are you there, bacon, egg, and cheese croissant?), which can make us gain weight.
+Study after study shows that the less sleep we get, the more we crave high-calorie, high-carbohydrate foods, (are you there, bacon, egg, and cheese croissant?) which can make us gain weight.

 Poor sleep (or lack of sleep) has been linked to an increased risk of Alzheimer’s.
-One reason has to do with the glymphatic system — your brain’s waste removal system — which only operates during deep sleep.
+One reason has to do with the lymphatic system — your brain’s waste removal system — which only operates during deep sleep.
 A less efficient glymphatic system can trigger more rapid damage to your brain.
-This deterioration is thought to play a significant role in the development of Alzheimer’s.
+This deterioration is thought to play a significant role in the development of Alzheimer’s disease.

 Sleep is essential for brain function and emotional wellbeing.
 While you sleep, your brain forms new pathways to help you remember information.
 Whether you’re learning Excel or how to perfect your golf swing, sleep enhances comprehension and problem-solving skills.

-Sleep deficiency alters activity in some parts of the brain, so you may have trouble making decisions, solving problems, controlling your emotions and behavior, and coping with change.
+Sleep deficiency alters activity in some parts of the brain.
+You may have trouble making decisions, solving problems, controlling your emotions and behavior, and coping with change.